-In addition to improving public relations with local communities, corporate volunteering programmes offer long-term because employees increasing-352 Danske Bank volunteers
+In addition to improving public relations with local communities, corporate volunteering programmes offer long-term rewards through employee retainment and engagement because employees increasingly prefer to work at companies that give something back to society.
+This fact is supported by surveys conducted among 352 Danske Bank volunteers in 2021.